 Hello, my name is Joseph Dane, and I am delighted at the possibility of our becoming acquainted.
 Because I believe that I can provide something here that you will find useful and effective and are unlikely to find elsewhere.

-I am 71 years old, and and am in the 14th year of my second marriage after having ended a 31 year marriage 15 years ago–after 16 years of mutual attempts at resolving that relationship.
+I am 71 years old and am in the 15th year of my second marriage.
+I ended my previous 31 year marriage 15 years ago–after 16 years of mutual attempts at resolving that relationship.
 I am still good friends with my first wife, and my now wife and I occasionally visit with her and her bo, whom I like very much.

-I am a (currently unlicensed) Clinical Psychologist in transition from a 35-year career of 21 years at the University of Virginia Medical Center in Charlottesville, where I have lived since 1980.
+I am a Clinical Psychologist and no longer licensed, by circumstance and by choice.
+I am now retired from my a 35-year career of 21 years at the University of Virginia Medical Center in Charlottesville, where I have lived since 1980.
 I then enjoyed 15 years of very successful private practice.
 I discuss my licensure status elsewhere on this website in detail, so I won’t address that now.

-And I will say now that licensure would literally not have allowed me to accomplish what I intend to accomplish in a way I believe it needs to be done in order to be the most successful.
-In fact, what I am doing now is a long term goal, and clearly, could not and would not have happened if I had remained licensed.
+And I will say now, licensure would literally not have allowed me to accomplish what I intend to accomplish.
+Because for reasons I discuss elsewhere, licensure is incompatible with how I coach.
+And not having licensure removed obstacles I would never have overcome otherwise.
 Sometimes the universe drags us kicking and screaming into actually doing (or not) what we said we wanted to do.